LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 <figure class="image">
   <img src="BSAnalysis.png" alt="Reconstructing the Bayesian Skyline plot">
-  <figcaption>Reconstructing the Bayesian Skyline plot in Tracer.</figcaption>
+  <figcaption>Figure 6: reconstructing the Bayesian Skyline plot in Tracer.</figcaption>
 </figure>

 The output will have the years on the x-axis and the effective population size on the y-axis.